-Pursuant to the Moving Ahead for Progress in the 21st Century Act (MAP-21) Act enacted in 2012 and the Fixing America's Surface Transportation Act (FAST Act) enacted in 2015, state Departments of Transportation (DOT) and Metropolitan Planning Organizations (MPO) must apply a transportation performance management approach in carrying out their federally required transportation planning and programming activities.
+Pursuant to the Moving Ahead for Progress in the 21st Century Act (MAP-21) Act enacted in 2012, the Fixing America's Surface Transportation Act (FAST Act) enacted in 2015, and the Infrastructure Investment and Jobs Act enacted in 2021, state Departments of Transportation (DOT) and Metropolitan Planning Organizations (MPO) must apply a transportation performance management approach in carrying out their federally required transportation planning and programming activities.
 The process requires the establishment and use of a coordinated performance-based approach to transportation decision-making to support national goals for the federal-aid highway and public transportation programs.

 On May 27, 2016, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) issued the Statewide and Nonmetropolitan Transportation Planning; Metropolitan Transportation Planning Final Rule (The Planning Rule).
-This regulationimplements the transportation planning and transportation performance management provisions of MAP-21 and the FAST Act.
+This regulation implements the transportation planning and transportation performance management provisions of MAP-21 and the FAST Act.